ICJIA/icjia-irb-next/content/policies-and-procedures.md

 ## Human Subject Research Training

 ICJIA researchers (staff and interns) and IRB members are required to receive a Human Subjects Research certification before they can participate in or review research.
 ICJIA recommends completing this training through your university if possible.
 If you do not have access to a university's training, you can complete ICJIA's training.
 To complete this training, [click here](HSRTrainingCourse.pdf).

 ## Review Process

-To gain an understanding of ICJIA's internal review procedures, please watch this [video](https://www.youtube.com/watch?v=fDon2ksEpp8&t=56s) and review the IRB application process [here](ApplicationProcess.pdf).
+To gain an understanding of ICJIA's internal review procedures, please watch this video:

 <div class="text-center mt-5 mb-5 embed" >
    <div class="videoWrapper">